hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It's done by associating it with the ELB's Target Groups
 	- This allow to automate scaling and elasticity
 	- This enhances High Availability and fault tolerance
-	- When it's associates with an ELB, automatically...
+	- When it's associates with an ELB, automatically
 		- The ELB associates itself with any instance inside the auto scalling group (scaling out)
 		- The ELB disassociates itself with any instance inside the auto scalling group (scaling in)